sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_ProceduralOptionsPack.txt

 Where to find the nodes: ============================================================

-The new nodes are located under the /Procedurals/Custom/ Icon.
-The Nodes are carrying the Label "Legacy ID"
+The new nodes are located under the /Procedurals/Custom/Legacy Icon.

 History: ============================================================================